 A painting by Pablo Picasso recently set a new world record for the most expensive artwork to be sold at auction after selling for $179m (£115m) in New York.

 It has been said beauty is in the eyes of the beholder.
-I don’t know about you but my eyes certainly can’t see a bit of beauty in that painting.
+I don’t know about you, but my eyes certainly can’t see a bit of beauty in that painting.
 How in the world one finds that painting fascinating is beyond me.

-People often struggle to estimate our worth because human virtues are not obvious.
-Human treasures are often hidden from an ordinary gaze and it takes time and a special eye – a unique eye that only God can open – to appreciate them.
+People often struggle to estimate our worth because human virtues are not apparent.
+Human treasures are often hidden from an ordinary gaze.
+To appreciate them takes time and an exceptional eye – a unique one that only God can open.

-Now, when I meet people that look or behave funny (in my eyes that is) I quickly tell myself, “You are not that smart, Noel.
+Now, when I meet people that look or behave funny (in my eyes, that is), I quickly tell myself, “You are not that smart, Noel.
 After all, it’s none of your business.
 God created them that way because He loved them so much so He gave Jesus Christ – His only begotten Son – to die for their souls”.

-Listen, to some people you might be useless but to some one, not least to God your Creator, you’re priceless.
+Listen, to some people, you might be useless, but to someone, not least to God your Creator, you’re priceless.